[Fixed] Erase Assistant Is Not Supported on This Mac (Tahoe)

 Bonus: How to Delete Multiple Files Quickly and Permanently

-To delete multiple files or uninstall multiple apps completely in a time-saving and effort-saving way, you can have a try at BuhoCleaner - a powerful and user-friendly Mac cleaner.
+To delete multiple files or uninstall multiple apps completely and efficiently, try BuhoCleaner, a powerful and user-friendly Mac cleaner.

-In addition, if you are looking for a safe and permanent way to delete files, BuhoCleaner's Shredder feature helps a lot.
+If you're looking for a secure and permanent way to delete files, BuhoCleaner’s Shredder feature is extremely helpful.

 BuhoCleaner Shredder